parapluu/Concuerror/docs/index.md

 `concuerror -m my_module -t my_test`
 </div>

+However, note that your test function needs to be terminating (in fact, it needs to terminate under all possible schedulings) and data-deterministic.

 ## ... is it really that simple?

-Well, for most programs that is probably enough!
+Well, for many programs that is probably enough!
 If your test is named `test` you can even skip the `-t test` option!
 The tool automatically instruments any modules used in the test, using Erlang's automatic code loading infrastructure,